Free UK Delivery on All Orders

 • Low amperage output — 0.75A to 1.5A maximum

-• 12V motorcycle battery trickle charger compatibility (some bikes still use 6V systems — check yours)
+• 12V motorcycle battery OBD2 code reader compatibility (some bikes still use 6V systems — check yours)

 • SAE or ring terminal connectors for permanent wiring